Trapped surfaces in a hadronic fluid: Chiral fluid

 may in the limit $q\rightarrow 0$ be expressed in the form

 where the ellipsis denotes the terms of higher order in $q^{\mu}$.
-The $q^{\mu}$ independent term of the self energy absorbs in the renormalized pion mass, equal to zero in the chiral symmetry broken phase.
+The $q^{\mu}$ independent term of the self-energy absorbs in the renormalized pion mass, equal to zero in the chiral symmetry broken phase.
 The subtracted $T=0$ term has been absorbed in the wave function renormalization factor $Z_{\pi}$.
 By comparing this equation with Eq.\ (\ref{eq200}) written in the comoving frame as

 we can express the parameters $a$ and $b$, and hence the pion velocity, in terms of second derivatives of $\Sigma(q,T)$ evaluated at $q^{\mu}=0$.
-At one loop level the only diagram that gives a nontrivial q-dependence of $\Sigma$ is the bubble diagram.
+At one loop level the only diagram that gives a nontrivial q dependence of $\Sigma$ is the bubble diagram.
 Subtracting the $T=0$ term one finds \cite{son2}

 where $\omega_{\sigma,q}= [(\mbox{\boldmath $p$}- \mbox{\boldmath $q$})^2 +m_\sigma^2]^{1/2}$.
 Here we take $m_\sigma$ to be a function of $\sigma$ through Eq. (\ref{eq43}).
 A straightforward evaluation of the second derivatives of $\Sigma(q)$ at $q_{\mu}=0$ yields